Saturn Corporation: 1982–1989: Formation

 Alex C. Mair began discussions of a "revolutionary new" small car project, codenamed Saturn, in June 1982, soon after the GM J platform was introduced internationally.
 In November 1983, the Saturn idea was publicized by General Motors' Chairman Roger B. Smith and GM's President F. James McDonald.
 Twelve months later, the first Saturn demonstration vehicle was revealed.
 On January 7, 1985, the Saturn Corporation was officially founded.
 Citing full disclosure, Saturn was founded as a private, employee-owned company, by former GM leadership.
 They remained private until GM bought them out, and effectively "rewrote" company history.

 In the mid-1980s, GM released the Saturn Concept Car.
-The car, which resembled the first Saturn SL, was not originally meant to start up a brand; however, GM planned to release the Saturn car under one of its brands, which, at the time, were Chevrolet, Pontiac, Oldsmobile, Buick, Cadillac, and GMC.
+The car, which resembled the first Saturn SL, was not initially intended to start up a brand; however, GM planned to release the Saturn car under one of its brands, which, at the time, were Chevrolet, Pontiac, Oldsmobile, Buick, Cadillac, and GMC.
 In 1985, GM changed their plan and founded Saturn as its own brand, with its first cars being the Saturn SC and Saturn SL.
 Production of both Saturn vehicles started in 1990 as early 1991 model year vehicles.
 The Saturn SW was later added for 1993.
 GM had plans for a sedan, a coupe, a convertible, a wagon, and even a sport utility vehicle; however, Saturn's first sport utility vehicle, the Vue, did not appear until the 2002 model year and Saturn's first convertible, the Sky, did not appear until the 2006 model year.